 If you and your spouse come to an agreement on your property division, the court does not need to intervene.
 However, if you can only come to a partial agreement on your property and belongings, the court will have the final say.
 An experienced attorney is necessary in these cases in order to advocate on your behalf.

-How Equitable Property Distribution Works In New York
+How Equitable Property Distribution Works in New York

+Once the court and parties have classified the couple’s property as marital and separate, they need to split their marital property fairly.
 The court considers numerous factors to determine the equitable division of assets and debt:

 - Health and age of each spouse